LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ERKStep_c_interface/User_callable.rst

     avoiding a long explanation of them, if nothing else), then eliminate them, but only in the context of the output medium.
 Then the internal values carried by the solver are unaffected.
-Remember that a small negative value in :math:`y` returned by ERKstep, with magnitude comparable to ``abstol`` or less, is equivalent to zero as far as the computation is concerned.
+Remember that a small negative value in :math:`y` returned by ERKStep, with magnitude comparable to ``abstol`` or less, is equivalent to zero as far as the computation is concerned.